mauricekuehl/mauricekuehl.com/posts/everyone-who-thinks-he-is-right-is-wrong.md

 ---
-title: "everyone who thinks he is right is wrong"
+title: "Everyone who thinks he is right is wrong"
 date: "2022-01-01"
 ---